How to Load Film Pentax Spotmatic

 The Pentax Spotmatic has a mechanical shutter so it will work without a battery.
 However, a battery is required to use the built-in light meter.

 The earlier version of the Spotmatic used an RM400 battery, which is no longer available.
-Later versions like the Spotmatic F shown in the pictures uses a 625A battery, which can easily be found in stores and online.
+Later versions like the Spotmatic F shown in the pictures uses a 625A battery .
+The 625A is much easier to find.

 If there is any film left in the camera, it will be ruined if it is exposed to light.
 The Pentax Spotmatic does not have a way to see if film is currently loaded in the camera.